User Community Service Desk Downloads

 2. From the toolbar, select Merge instances.

-3. In the Merge to field select the ID of the master group to which the selected instances will be merged.
-You can choose from the master group identifiers present in the comparison table.
+3. In the dropdown that appears, select the ID of the master group to which the selected instances will be merged.
+You can choose from the master group identifiers present in the compare view.

 4. Confirm your choice by selecting Apply.